-The composite chart is a combination of the horoscopes of two persons who are in a relationship combined.
-The midpoints between the two Ascendants, pool together to form a new ascendant.
-The midpoints between the two natal Suns give a new Sun sign and house for the relationship chart.
-The composite chart is like giving birth to a whole new entity, and it represents two individuals in a relationship who are united by a common goal (the Sun), a common set of emotional needs (Moon), one way of communicating (Mercury), and so forth.
-The composite chart represents the relationship as a totality, and the Sun rules the major focus of any partnership.
-Therefore, we would look to the sign and house placement of the astrological composite Sun, to understand where the central concerns are in the partnership and the purpose and meaning behind the relationship coming together.
-Below is a brief overview of the Sun in the first six houses of the composite chart, as well as some interpretations of those positions.
+The composite chart is a combination of the horoscopes of two persons who are in a relationship.
+The midpoints of the two Ascendants come together to produce a new ascendant.
+Because of the midpoints between the two natal Suns, a new Sun sign and house are created for use in the relational chart.
+The composite chart represents the birth of a whole new entity, and it represents two individuals in a relationship who are united by a common goal (the Sun), a common set of emotional requirements (the Moon), a common mode of communication (the Mercury), and so on.
+The composite chart depicts the connection as a whole, with the Sun ruling the principal focal point of any partnership.
+Consequently, we would turn to the sign and house placement of the astrological composite Sun to determine where the key issues are in the partnership as well as the purpose and meaning that has brought the two people together.
+The following is a quick description of the Sun’s position in the first six houses of the composite chart, as well as some interpretations of those positions.

 A composite chart like other methods of comparison is supposed to reveal how two different people or entities interact.
 Many astrologers, however, have criticized the composite method, finding it less than satisfactory for uncovering interpersonal dynamics.
 An alternative interpretation is that, rather than providing insight into the interpersonal dimension, the composite chart shows how the pair of people in the relationship operate together in the world.
 According to this line of interpretation, a composite chart would provide insight into the “personality” of a marriage.
 By The astrology Book of Heavenly Influences

 Sun in 1st House